 If you can’t play a song purchased from the iTunes Store: You may have exceeded the number of computers on which you can play your purchases.

-If the song isn’t an iTunes Plus version, you can play it on up to five authorized computers.
-After you authorize five computers, you can’t play the songs on a sixth computer until you deauthorize one of the five authorized computers.
-(For instructions on deauthorizing a computer, see Authorize a computer to play iTunes purchases.)
+If the song isn’t an iTunes Plus version, you can play it on up to five authorised computers.
+After you authorise five computers, you can’t play the songs on a sixth computer until you de-authorise one of the five authorised computers.
+(For instructions on de-authorising a computer, see Authorise a computer to play iTunes purchases.)

-If you’re listening to a shared library or playlist: iTunes skips iTunes Store purchases if your computer hasn’t been authorized to play them.
+If you’re listening to a shared library or playlist: iTunes skips iTunes Store purchases if your computer hasn’t been authorised to play them.
 To listen to a purchased song in a shared library or playlist, double-click the song.
-If your computer isn’t authorized to play songs purchased by the person who is sharing the song, to hear it you’ll need to enter that person’s Apple ID and password.
-See Share iTunes libraries on local network.
+If your computer isn’t authorised to play songs purchased by the person who is sharing the song, to hear it you’ll need to enter that person’s Apple ID and password.
+See Share iTunes libraries on a local network.